 First, the city is currently in the process of transitioning their antiquated utility billing system, NaviLine, to a more efficient system that will be completed this year.
 Additionally because of public pressure, the city pledged to not shut off water or issue late fees and vowed to get to the bottom of the issue, something that likely would not have been possible under investor ownership.

 Duke Energy wouldn't be the first investor-owned utility company trying to strong-arm their way into an unfair franchisee deal, and they won't be the last.
-In the case of Duke continuing to refuse to sell, the city should use its eminent domain rights to force a buy-out of the power facilities at a fair price according to the independently conducted valuations.
+In the case of Duke continuing to refuse to sell, the city would exercise its eminent domain rights to force a buy-out of the power facilities at a fair price according to the independently conducted valuations.

 With phone calls, emails, petitions, canvassing to stir local conversation about Dump Duke, and convince supporters to attend city council meetings to speak their minds about Duke Energy.
 We want to make it clear to them that the public has an interest in a feasibility study to establish municipal power.